thisisthejay/Programming-for-Lawyers/README.md

 **(1) Code little and often**

 It is better to code for 5 hours over 5 days than to spend all day on a weekend bingeing.
-Developing a regular *habit* will serve you well and make it more manageable.
+Developing a regular *habit* will serve you well and make learning more manageable.

 I recommend that you read or listen to [Atomic Habits](https://jamesclear.com/atomic-habits) by James Clear.

 Setting aside a regular time in your day or throughout the week will help you and manage the expecations of other people around you.
-My most productive learning phase was when I used my lunchbreaks for around a year months to complete freeCodeCamp's JavaScript exercises.
+My most productive learning phase was when I used my lunchbreaks for around a year to complete freeCodeCamp's JavaScript exercises.

 **(2) Determine "why" you want to learn to code**

 Focus on *why* you want to learn to code.
 Don't just do it because you think it's cool or because you don't want to focus on another important goal.

-My own "why" was that I was extremely frustrated at
+My own "why" was that I was extremely frustrated at:

 - being unable to build my ideas without paying someone to help me
 - not leveraging resources I had access to at work